liandro-silva/liandro-silva/README.md

 I work at a leading pharmaceutical retail company in Brazil.
 My main focus is on React and React Native development.

-Currently, I'm excited about [Flutter](https://flutter.dev) and I intend to work with it professionally.

 ##